polhenarejos/picokeys-docs/docs/picokeyapp/firmware.md

 2. Click **Reboot to BOOTSEL**
 3. Wait for the device to reconnect

-Once in BOOTSEL / RESCUE mode, PicoKeyApp should detect the device again.
+Once in BOOTSEL / RESCUE mode, PicoKey App should detect the device again.

 ---